-In June 2011, the Governmental Accounting Standards Board (GASB) issued Statement 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.
-GASB 63 provides guidance for reporting deferred outflows resources, deferred inflows of resources, and net position in a statement of financial position and related disclosures.
-The statement of net assets is renamed the statement of net position and includes four components: assets, deferred outflows of resources, deferred inflows liabilities and of resources. provisions of this Statement are effective for financial statements for periods beginning after December 15, 2011.
+In June 2011, the Governmental Accounting Standards Board (GASB) issued Statement 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Position.
+GASB 63 provides guidance for reporting outflows of. resources, deferred inflows resources, and net position in a statement of financial position and related disclosures.
+The statement of assets is renamed the statement of net position and includes four components: assets, deferred outflows of resources, liabilities and deferred inflows of resources. provisions of this Statement are effective for financial statements for periods beginning after December 15, 2011.